piczmar/refactoring-demo/README.md

  As we have added more tests for men and women cases we see that they are similar.
  We could replace all of them with parametrized test.

+ Finally, as promised at the beginning, we will ensure single responsibility principle and get rid of spying by extracting `sendGreeting` and `isMale` to separate services, which can be tested independently.